OverCatX/coffee-shop-management/backend/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.11 or 3.12 (Python 3.13 may have compatibility issues)
 - PostgreSQL 12 or higher
 - pip (Python package manager)

+**Note**: If you're using Python 3.13, you may encounter compatibility issues.
+It's recommended to use Python 3.11 or 3.12.

 ### Step-by-Step Setup